Last Updated on June 27, 2021

 A few years ago I spent some time travelling through the part of France where Côtes du Rhône wines come from.
 I travelled from Avignon through Provence, Ardèche and Gard learning about the terroir that makes the wines of Côtes du Rhône so special and even having a go at making my own blend of Côtes du Rhône Villages at Château Maucoil in the Southern Rhône.
 This year I’m staying at home, but doing my best to relive some of those special memories.

-What better way than with an al-fresco feast in the garden to accompany some of the delicious wines from the region.
-The people from Côtes du Rhône sent a few bottles of wine and a abundance of French food to enjoy with them.
-Enough, as it turned out for two suppers in the garden with some simply perfect summer picnic food and then for a third evening when the weather turned enjoying grilled lamb with tarragon butter.
+What better way than with an al-fresco picnic in the garden to accompany some of the delicious wines from the region.
+The people from Côtes du Rhône sent a few bottles of wine and an abundance of French food to enjoy with them.
+Enough, as it turned out for two suppers in the garden with some simply perfect summer picnic food and then for a third evening when the weather turned, indoors enjoying grilled lamb with tarragon butter.

 My first wine was Domaine de Mourchon Séguret Côtes du Rhône Villages.
 It’s a classic Côtes du Rhône wine, although the vineyard itself, in the heart of the Vaucluse region of Provence, is owned by a Scottish family who established it in 1998.

 t’s about 40 minutes around the mountain from Brantes, a tiny village set on the slopes of Mont Ventoux, where I went foraging with Les Aventurières du Goût and then helped to make a whole feast of vegetarian dishes.
 Of course, the wine brought back memories of a wonderful day in Mont Ventoux.
 Made with 65 % Grenache, 25 % Syrah, 10% Carignane, it’s a lovely soft and rounded red wine which worked well with the saucisson aux noisettes, although rather less well with Jamon persillade with whole grain mustard.
 Another time, I might try this with a rich meat casserole or with roasted vegetables.
 But, the summer fruits notes, raspberry and blackberry with a hint of liquorice made this a beautifully versatile wine that I happily continued drinking through the evening